All Episodes

 I could get one every year, but that would look bad.

-Uh he's at WABC.
+He's at WABC.

-Uh, But he was he's been doing talk radio fifty, sixty years.
+But he's been doing talk radio 50, 60 years.

-Well, all was hunky-dory until somebody, and we still don't know who sent Radio and Records, which is owned corporately, by the way.
+Well, all was hunky-dory until somebody, and we still don't know who, sent Radio and Records, which is owned corporately, by the way.

-After making a big hullabaloo about it, making a big announcement about it.
+They rescinded the award after making a big hullabaloo about it, making a big announcement about it.

-They rescinded it on the strength of one email from somebody complaining about Bob Grant for some right.
+They rescinded it on the strength of one email from somebody complaining about Bob Grant for some, we don't even know what.

-Hey, Bob's a racist.
+Assuming that they, hey, Bob's a racist.

 And I just want to tell you a little bit about Bob Grant.